 Boards must ensure that:

-a Program Detail is opened in WorkInTexas.com for each TANF applicant attending a WOA; and
+a TANF application is opened in WorkInTexas.com for each TANF applicant attending a WOA

+the WOA date is entered in the TANF application under the Intro Tab; and.

+staff document the WOA attendance in Case Notes.

-Workforce Services Orientation is added as a Choices Applicant service (fund code 90).
-If the customer does not choose to begin Choices participation at the time of the WOA, the Program Detail must be closed immediately after the WOA to allow the customer’s entry into the outreach pool upon certification for benefits.
+Note: If the customer does not choose to begin Choices participation at the time of the WOA, and the individual becomes TANF certified, they will be automatically placed into the TANF outreach pool.
+If an applicant does not become TANF certified or chooses not to participate, the application will automatically close in WorkInTexas.com after 91 days without a service.

-.

 B-103: One-Time TANF